ajay9634/Ajay-prefix/README.md

 ## 📚 Wiki and FAQ

-Read Wiki and FAQ - [Click Here](https://github.com/ajay9634/Ajay-prefix/wiki/%E2%9D%93FAQ-about-Ajay-Prefix)
+Read Wiki and FAQ for more details.

 ---